Higher harmonics - What is it? - Insight into higher harmonics

 Non-linear load

-With non-linear loads we have to deal with higher harmonics.
-Also the current and voltage of higher harmonic components are not in phase with each other.
+With non-linear loads we must deal with higher harmonics.
+Also, the current and voltage of higher harmonic components are not in phase with each other.
 This also generates reactive power.

-Now the Cos-Phi is the ratio between the actual power and the apparent power at 50 Hz.
+Now the Cos Phi is the ratio between the actual and the apparent power at 50 Hz.
 The power factor is the ratio between the actual and apparent power at all frequency components.

 Cos Phi = Pw / Ps (50Hz)